mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 action taken | expected result | functional
 ------------ | --------------- | --------- |
-Clicking on any product image | Redirect to the product detail page of the selected product | Yes Clicking on "edit" link in the product card | Redirect to the edit product page to related product selected | Yes Clicking on "delete" link in the product card | Delete the related product also in database and message confirmation appear| Yes
+Clicking on any product image | Redirect to the product detail page of the selected product | Yes Clicking on "edit" link in the product card | Redirect to the edit product page to related product selected, message alert displayed | Yes
+Clicking on "delete" link in the product card | Delete the related product also in database and message confirmation appear| Yes
 Clicking on the "category" link in the product card | Redirect to the products' category displaing all product in that category | Yes
 Clicking in the sort box | Drop down menu display | Yes